Photo: Tanner Haskins

-Mickey: I would say that the ultimate thing is it's going to make you less stressed and make you more happy.
-The more knowledge about and the more security you feel about going forward with using your money, the more you’re going to be able to enjoy what you earn more and reduce so much stress that comes with finance.
-If you don't have that stress, you are just going to feel more comfortable being able to spend money.
-When you get off your guiding season and have $10,000 can you spend $1,000 and go on a three-week, four-week road trip?
+Mickey: It's going to make you less stressed and make you happier.
+The more knowledge you have about money, the more comfortable you will feel dealing with tough money decisions.
+Also, you will be able to enjoy what you earn more and reduce so much stress surrounding money.
+Spending money will be a more comfortable decision.
+When you get off your guiding season and have a savings plan and budget, you can enjoy spending for a month long road trip.
 If you have things under control, you can make those decisions and not worry about what's to come.

 Emerald: Any last thoughts or pieces of advice for guides who are ready to take their financial planning and systems to the next level?

-Mickey: I've had a bunch of my friends ask me a very simple question I don't think a lot of people have an absolute answer for, which is, "How much money should I save?"
+Mickey: I've had a bunch of my friends ask me a very simple question which I don't think a lot of people have an absolute answer for, which is, "How much money should I save?"
 I like to spit out the number 20% of your gross income.
 That doesn't mean that you should put 20% just into your savings account.
 You can include things like your 401k, your other retirement accounts like your Roth or IRA.
-Also things like a home, gaining equity in your home, that's essentially saving money.
-I know not everyone owns a home, but that's one case that I would certainly include in that 20% in savings.
+Also things like a home, gaining equity in your home is essentially saving money.
+I know not everyone owns a home, but that's one case that I would certainly include as savings.

 Maybe you can't afford 20% right now, start with 10% and try to work up.
 Increase it by a percent every year.
-A lot of these things are with the caveat if you can afford it, and so if you can't start at the top or the absolute ideal, then that's okay.
-Don't let that be a barrier either.
+A lot of these things are with the caveat “if you can afford it”.
+So, if you can't start at 20% then that's okay.
+Don't let that be a barrier to start somewhere.

 Emerald: That's good advice.
 Start where you can.
 Thank you for your time, Mickey, and for volunteering your services to Redside through the Financial Health Helpline.